deniscostadsc/playground/solutions/beecrowd/1300/problem.md

 ## Input

 Each test case is described using one line.
-The line contains an integer $A$ ​($0 \leq A \leq 180$) representing the angle to be checked.
+The line contains an integer $A (0
+\leq A \leq 180)$ representing the angle to be checked.

 ## Output